thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Intro_to_Git_and_Github.desc.md

 1. Set the rocketship coordinates for Mars. *`git remote add origin git@github.com:nasa/marooned-astronaut.git`*
   * We'll reuse our rocketship, so you only need to do this once per rocket!

-1. When the rocketship is sufficiently loaded, we want to launch the rocketship to Mars. *`git push origin master`*
+1. When the rocketship is sufficiently loaded, we want to launch the rocketship to Mars. *`git push -u origin master`*

 1. Astronaut on Mars will recieve your rocketship and be happy with their new packages. *Check your GitHub repo to make sure the changes were pushed*